California Custom Coach Reinvents the 1930s Auburn Speedster

 Ninety years ago, Indiana-based auto designer Gordon Buehrig—working out of a tiny room—created one of the most beautiful cars of his generation: the Auburn Eight.
 It was later called the 851 Speedster.
-A gorgeous 1936 so- called second-generation example is now being sold on eBay Motors.
+A gorgeous 1936 so- called second-generation example recently sold on eBay Motors.

 With its aerodynamic profile and unique boat-tail rear, Buehrig’s design was an instant success, igniting a fire under Errett Lobban Cord’s fledgling company and moving Auburn-Cord-Duesenberg to the forefront of the industry.
 Sadly, it was an uphill battle for the producer of hand-built technologically advanced automobiles.
 The Great Depression took its toll.
 In 1936 Auburn ceased production, with Cord following a year later.